What You’ll Learn in This Article

 The main intoxicating ingredient in cannabis is delta-9-tetrahydrocannabinol (THC).
 The intoxicating properties of THC were first described in the 1940s, however our understanding of THC dramatically improved once the Israeli scientist Rafael Mechoulam synthesized this molecule in 1965.
+While federal laws in the United States, which still classify cannabis as a Schedule I substance, have historically stifled research into cannabis, adult-use and medical marijuana legalization has helped unearth more information on this complex plant.

 THC is an agonist, or activator, of the cannabinoid 1 (CB1) receptor.
 When cannabis is given to people who have had their CB1 receptors blocked (by a different drug, called an antagonist), cannabis cannot get them high.
 So, we know that the CB1 receptor must be the critical target in the brain that produces intoxication.